PKcheese/Understructure-AI/README.md

   --output-dir outputs/full_run
 ```

-This now also emits `structure_overlay.png` (with capsule limbs shaded to imply cylinders) alongside the earlier gesture/structure exports.
+This now also emits both `structure_overlay_2d.png` (capsule/box overlay) and `structure_overlay_3d.png` (trimesh+pyrender) alongside the earlier gesture/structure exports.
 The OBJ output uses low-poly cylinders for limbs instead of simple lines.

 ## Under the hood

 1. [MediaPipe Pose](https://developers.google.com/mediapipe/solutions/vision/pose) extracts 33 landmarks in image and “world” coordinates.
 2. Gesture splines use Chaikin smoothing over line-of-action and limb chains.
 3. Structure boxes derive from hip/shoulder frames and simple scale heuristics; limbs become cylinders encoded as segments.
+4. Shaded overlays are rendered with trimesh primitives through pyrender, using a camera estimated from landmark correspondences.

-Tweak chain definitions or scaling heuristics in `pose_utils.py` to suit your style.
+Tweak chain definitions or scaling heuristics in `pose_utils.py`, or customize lighting/material settings in `structure_renderer.py`, to suit your style.